Franck Honorat

-Franck Honorat (born 11 August 1996) is a French professional footballer who plays as a winger for Ligue 1 club Brest.
+Franck Honorat (born 11 August 1996) is a French professional footballer who plays as an attacking midfielder or winger for Bundesliga club Borussia Mönchengladbach.

 Club career

 Nice

-Honorat made his Ligue 1 debut at 3 November 2013 in a 2–1 home defeat against Bordeaux replacing Christian Brüls after 87 minutes.
+Honorat made his Ligue 1 debut on 3 November 2013 in a 2–1 home defeat against Bordeaux replacing Christian Brüls after 87 minutes.

 Saint-Étienne

 In August 2018, Honorat signed with Ligue 1 side Saint-Étienne.
 He was loaned back to Clermont of Ligue 2 to finish the 2018–19 season there.

 Brest

 On 1 July 2020, Honorat signed a five-year contract with Brest.
 The deal was worth €5 million.
 He scored his first goal with Brest on 20 September against Lorient.

+Borussia Mönchengladbach

+On 11 July 2023, Bundesliga side Borussia Mönchengladbach announced the signing of Honorat on a five-year contract, until 2028, for a reported fee of €9 million.